-Saint Xavier University must adhere to all applicable federal and state laws and regulations regarding the Federal Work-Study program.
+Saint Xavier University must adhere to all applicable federal and state laws and regulations regarding Federal Work-Study.

-All student hourly positions are at-will employment positions and may be terminated at any time, provided the reason is not prohibited by law.
-Student workers are not eligible for unemployment insurance benefits but are eligible for employer-sponsored health insurance coverage as non-benefits.
+All student hourly positions are at-will employment positions and may be terminated at any time provided the reason is not prohibited by law.
+Student workers are not eligible for unemployment insurance benefits and are non-benefits eligible for employer-sponsored health insurance coverage.
 Student workers are covered by the University's Worker's Compensation Insurance.

 Federal Work-Study is need-based for the student.
-To qualify for Federal Work-Study, students must complete a Free Application for Federal Student Aid (FAFSA) or a renewal application and be determined eligible.
+In order to qualify for Federal Work-Study, the student must complete a free application for Federal Student Aid (FAFSA) or a renewal application and be determined eligible.
 Students who are not eligible for Federal Work-Study may only work in Federal Work-Study-Exempt positions.
 Student workers cannot earn more than the maximum Federal Work-Study award.

-Each department may impose limits on hours worked or calendar restrictions as determined by the University.
+Each department may limit hours worked or calendar restrictions as determined by the University.
 A student worker's hours will be combined for all appointments at the University.
 If a student worker holds positions in more than one department, those hours of service will be combined.